Raising chicks week 1 to week 6: temperature, feed, and the move to the coop

 - Liquid water in a chick-safe waterer with small drinking lip (deep open dishes drown chicks).
 Marbles or pebbles in the trough during week 1 prevent drowning if you only have an adult waterer.

 - Pine shavings bedding 2–3 inches deep, OR paper towel for the first 2–3 days then switch to shavings (paper alone gets soaked, chicks slip on smooth surface).
-Do not use cedar shavings — toxic to chicks.
+Avoid cedar shavings entirely— the aromatic oils cause respiratory damage in chicks.
+This isn't a maybe.

-Watch chick behavior the first hour.
+Watch chick behavior the first hour — it's the only readout that matters more than the thermometer.
 Distributed across the brooder = correct.
-Piled directly under the lamp = too cold, raise the temperature.
+Piled directly under the lamp = too cold, lower it.
 Pressed against the walls away from the lamp = too hot, raise the lamp 2–3 inches.
+Trust the birds over the gauge if they disagree.

-Target temperature 90–95°F at chick level.
-Chicks are eating, drinking, and starting to develop primary wing feathers by end-of-week.
+Target 90–95°F at chick level.
+Chicks are eating, drinking, and starting to push primary wing feathers by end-of-week.
+Pasty butt is the killer worth watching for here — week 1 is when it shows up, and a chick whose vent stays sealed for 24+ hours dies.
+Check every bird every morning.
 Daily checklist:

 - Refill water 2× daily (chicks foul it constantly)